-If you need a new ignition key, contact your Buick dealer who can obtain the correct key code, or, in an emergency, call Buick Roadside Assistance at 1-800-252-1112.
+If you need a new ignition or door key, contact your dealer who can obtain the correct key code, or, in an emergency, call Buick Premium Roadside Assistance at 1-800-252-1112.
+In Canada, call 1-800-268-6800.

-Your Buick has a number of features that can help prevent theft.
+Your vehicle has a number of features that can help prevent theft.
 But you can have a lot of trouble getting into your vehicle if you ever lock your keys inside.
 You may even have to damage your vehicle to get in.
 So be sure you have extra keys.